Area Agency on Aging senior assistance programs Oklahoma.

 Living Longer, Living Stronger with Chronic Conditions is created by Aging Agency's.
 It is their disease prevention and health promotion program, and the information is provided in workshops.
 The Chronic Disease Self-Management program can help people who are currently living with chronic conditions and medical diseases.
 All workshops and classes are free to seniors.
 They can help people learn how to manage pain, fatigue, make daily tasks manageable, and set realistic goals.

-Families that are caring for an older adult can apply for Caregiver Assistance.
+Families that are caring for an older adult in their home can apply for Caregiver Assistance in Oklahoma.
 This offers services, education, and various forms of support to seniors and people caring for them.
+This includes government money, the ability to get paid as a caregiver and other support.

 Grandparents raising children is becoming more common today across the nation and in Oklahoma.
 With many families struggling they often need to turn to other family members for help.
 Assistance may be offered for grandparents, including support groups, educational opportunities, conferences, and workshops.